Amelia5p/YogaWithBilly/README.md

 -- hero image wasnt 100 width - images in px which was stretching screen and didnt know what to priotritise- change to % -- hero image not showing up when deployed, fixed file path to solve issue.
--- when changed text on pose-one etc pose two spilled out, had to set media query widths to fix.x
+-- when changed text on pose-one etc pose two spilled out, had to set media query widths to fix.x -- error in html a tag nested in button